Did an airplane drop poop over a Burnsville neighborhood?

 The Metropolitan Airports Commission says they are not aware of any incidents related to flight activity.

-And WCCO News is waiting to hear back from the Minnesota Department of Natural Resources about this possibly being the work of a large flock of birds.
+WCCO is waiting to hear back from the Minnesota Department of Natural Resources about this possibly being the work of a large flock of birds.

 for more features.